-I would like to thank my supervisor Mr. Özgür Cemal Özerdem.
-Under his guidance, I successfully overcome many difficulties and learn a lot about Programmable Logic Controller(PLC).I asked him many questions in PLC, he explained my questions patiently.
+First of all, I would like to thank my supervisor Mr. Özgür Cemal Özerdem.
+Under his guidance, I successfully overcome many difficulties and learn a lot about Electronic and Programmable Logic Controller(PLC) and Graduation Project.
+When I faced problems in these fields, he always helped me.